 Suzanne, based presently in Hong Kong at the world-famous Sha Tin horse racing complex, is a former international three-day eventing and dressage competitor, representing Great Britain.

 She grew up in a very sporting family; her father, Peter May (dec.) was one of the longest serving captains of the English cricket team and was inducted in to the International Cricket Council’s Hall of Fame in 2009, Suzanne and her mother accepting the award.
 Her mother and sisters also represented England and won European medals in three day eventing and dressage.

-Suzanne achieved a degree in Chiropractic in 1991.
+Suzanne achieved a degree in Chiropractic in the UK.
 She is a member of the McTimoney Chiropractic Association, and qualified to treat both humans and animals.
 She worked in practice in the UK, treating human patients in a busy chiropractic clinic.
 She additionally treated a large number of canine and equine patients, from racing greyhounds to dachshunds, and racehorses to Olympic dressage horses.
 There was also the occasional challenge of a farm animal.

 Being one of very few women working in the profession at that time, she said, was challenging at first –“they were very polite and kind, but it was very much a man’s world at that stage.”
 She regards herself as very fortunate to be working with the superb team of veterinarians at the Hong Kong Jockey Club and the world class equine facilities that are provided at Sha Tin.
 There are around 1200 horses based at the racecourse and a number of the trainers now include Suzanne in their support team.